Everage Richardson

-Everage Lee Richardson (born December 23, 1985) is an American-Icelandic basketball player for the Úrvalsdeild karla club Breiðablik.
+Everage Lee Richardson (born December 23, 1985) is an American and Icelandic basketball player for the Úrvalsdeild karla club Haukar.
 A high scoring guard, he has played professionally in Germany, Luxembourg and Iceland.

 College career

 After graduating from Washington Irving High School in New York in 2004, Richardson played college basketball at Sullivan County Community College in Loch Sheldrake.
 He was named Mid Hudson Conference Most Valuable Player in 2004-05 and 2005-06, while earning Junior College All-American distinction twice.
-While at Coastal Carolina from 2006 to 2008, Richardson averaged 7.0 points, 2.6 rebounds and 1.2 steals a game in 2006-07 and 13.8 points, 4.1 rebounds and 2.0 steals per game as a senior.
+While at Coastal Carolina from 2006 to 2008, Richardson averaged 9.5 points, 3.1 rebounds and 2.2 assists a game in 2006-07 and 13.8 points, 4.1 rebounds and 2.0 steals per game as a senior.